JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 I often see attempts at RCA that are too shallow, such as "we've found the line of code that brought the site down."
 Safeguarding is deeper than that; deep enough to address a genus.

 At the same time, Safeguarding can be *less* deep than RCA.
 It need only go deep enough to reduce the genus by 15%.
 The next time you have a problem in this area, it will be easier for safeguarding to go a little deeper.

+Thanks
+====
+Thanks to a bunch of folks at Tableau who did a lot of thinking about Safeguarding, and Steve Meredith and Evan Bailey who reviewed drafts of this article.